abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ENTRYPOINT ["dotnet", "Acme.BookStore.Web.dll"]
 ```

-If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to **Web** folder and run:
+If you don't want to use the `build-images-locally.ps1` to build the images or to build this image individually and manually, navigate to the **Web** folder and run:

 ```powershell
 dotnet publish -c Release #Builds the projects in Release mode docker build -f Dockerfile.local -t acme/bookstore-web:latest . #Builds the image with "latest" tag
 ```

-​	{{ end }}	{{ if Tiered == "No" }}MVC/Razor Pages application is a server-side rendering application that contains both the openid-provider and the Http.Api endpoints within self; it will be a single application to deploy. `Dockerfile.local` is provided under this project as below;
+​	{{ end }}	{{ if Tiered == "No" }}MVC/Razor Pages application is a server-side rendering application that contains both the OpenID-provider and the Http.Api endpoints within self; it will be a single application to deploy. `Dockerfile.local` is provided under this project as below;

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base